100 Ways to Help Others Even If You’re Not Rich

 - Practice proper waste segregation.

-- Offer to babysit kids for a single parent who’s struggling with work and childcare.
+- Offer to babysit kids for a single parent struggling with work and childcare.

 - Hold the door for someone else.

-- Send an encouraging note to someone you know who’s having a difficult time.
+- Send an encouraging note to someone you know who’s struggling.

 - Give your used but still functional luggage to foster kids.
-They often don’t have anything to pack their clothes in when moving from one foster home to another.
+When moving from one foster home to another, they often have nothing to pack their clothes.

-- If you can, help someone who is trying to reach something high on a shelf in the grocery store.
+- If you can, help someone trying to reach something high on a shelf in the grocery store.

 - Donate old coats and blankets to local shelters.

-- If you’re going to a grocery store or pharmacy, check with the neighbors if they need something to pick up too.
+- If you go to a grocery store or pharmacy, check with the neighbors if they need something to pick up.

 - Collect stuffed animals from family and friends and send them to the children’s ward at your local hospital.